 This step will cover evidence of climate change, causes of climate change, impacts of climate change, solutions to climate change and uncertainty.
 If you’re interested in a high level summary, we devote an article on the definition and observations of climate change.
 We also introduce great documentaries on the topic if you want more sources of laymen’s information.

 Although climate change is a relatively slow moving process, its effects already with us.

-The Intergovernmental Panel on Climate Change (IPCC), the body set up to study climate change, stated in its fourth assessment report in 2007 that:
+The Intergovernmental Panel on Climate Change (IPCC) is the body set up to study climate change.
+In 2022 they released their sixth report, available here.
+Back in 2007, the fourth assessment report stated that:

 ‘Eleven of the last twelve years (1995-2006) rank among the twelve warmest years in the instrumental record of global surface temperature (since 1850).’